How To Roast Whole Heads Of Garlic

 Here’s an easy way to roast a whole batch of garlic and freeze or preserve it in olive oil so you can whip out tasty weeknight dishes in no time flat.
-Just grab a few roasted cloves, and boom!
+Just grab a few roasted cloves and boom!
 That remarkable flavor is there with no hassle.
 Give it a try some weekend or evening while you’re in the kitchen anyway!
 You’ll be amazed by the mellow flavor it adds!

-How To Roast Garlic In The Oven And Make Your Kitchen Smell Like Italy
+How To Roast Garlic In The Oven

 - Choose plump, unblemished heads of garlic that are heavy for their size.